Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Applications to the quasi-periodic case

 \end{theorem}

-When $ n \geqslant 2 $ in (i), although our regularity is higher than P\"oschel's in his preprint \cite{PoarXiv} (our method is somewhat different from his, under which $ n \geqslant 2 $ is necessary--due to R\"{u}ssmann's estimates in \cite{MR426054}), it is still nearly critical, thanks to counterexamples of Herman \cite{M2} and etc. More precisely, $ \beta =n-1 $ with $ n \geqslant2 $ only yields $ C^n $ smoothness, while $ C^{n-1} $ is the critical case.
+Note that (ii) and (iii) are the corresponding versions of Theorems \ref{VECT1} and \ref{VECT2} in the quasi-periodic case.
+When $ n \geqslant 2 $ in (i), although our regularity is higher than P\"oschel's in his preprint \cite{PoarXiv} (our method is somewhat different from his, under which $ n \geqslant 2 $ is necessary---due to R\"{u}ssmann's estimates in \cite{MR426054}), it is still nearly sharp, thanks to the counterexamples of Herman \cite{MR0874026} and etc. To be more precise, $ \beta =n-1 $ with $ n \geqslant2 $ in the requirement $ \sum\nolimits_{0 \ne k \in {\mathbb{Z}^n}} {|\hat P(k)|{{\left| k \right|}^{\beta + 1}}} \ll 1 $ only yields the $ C^n $ regularity for the perturbation $ P $ (it cannot ensure the existence of the $ (n+1) $-th derivatives), while $ C^{n-1} $ regularity is the `critical' case (the $ (n-1) $-th derivatives may need some Dini type modulus of continuity as observed in \cite{MR2350326,TLCCM}, and $ C^{n-1} $ cannot be weakened to $ C^{n-1-\epsilon} $ for any $ \epsilon>0 $).
 Our results also cover the case $ n=1 $.
-So far we have discussed the Diophantine nonresonance in all dimensions, i.e., from $ 1 $ to $ +\infty $.
-Besides considering Diophantine nonresonance, both of (ii) and (iii) are sharp and concise, see Bounemoura \cite{MR4412075} for optimal Gevrey instance about vector fields (our sharpness is reflected in the exponent, i.e., $ \zeta'>\zeta $ could be arbitrarily chosen, while Bounemoura's KAM allows optimal case $ \zeta'=\zeta $.
-Actually, our result would achieve this critical case whenever one chooses the balancing sequence more carefully, but we prefer not to calculate this point for simplicity, since some parameters must be very complicated as Bounemoura provided), and see Salamon \cite{MR2111297}, Koudjinan \cite{Koudjinan} and Tong and Li \cite{MKAMARXIV} for universal nonresonance considering Hamiltonian systems.
+So far we have discussed the Diophantine nonresonance in all dimensions, that is, from $ 1 $ to $ +\infty $.
+Besides considering the Diophantine nonresonance, both of (ii) and (iii) are \textit{sharp} and concise, see Bounemoura \cite{MR4412075} for the optimal Gevrey instance about vector fields (our sharpness is reflected in the Gevrey exponent $ \zeta $ of the perturbation, namely based on the given nonresonance, $ \zeta $ in the regularity requirement $ \sum\nolimits_{0 \ne k \in {\mathbb{Z}^n}} {|\hat P(k)|\exp ( C_{\rm G2}{{|k|^{\zeta }}} )} \ll 1 $ cannot be replaced with any $ \zeta'<\zeta $), and see Salamon \cite{MR2111297}, Koudjinan \cite{MR4104457} and the authors \cite{TLCCM} for sharp cases considering Hamiltonian systems via universal nonresonance.
+Here, we would also like to mention the works of Khesin \textit{et al.} \cite{MR3269186}, Li-Shang \cite{MR3960504} and Hu \cite{MR4623276} via finite differentiability.
+However, we do not yet know what KAM analogues are based on extremely weak nonresonant conditions (for instance, \cite{MR4836959}), and these will be the subject of our future research.